COVID-19 and Pregnancy - An Update for our Patients

 We offer several educational classes for parents-to-be and their families, including:

-- Childbirth education—Second and fourth Tuesday of each month
+- Childbirth Education Series—First and Second Tuesday of each month

 - Baby Care 101—Third Thursday of each month

 - Super Star Sibling Class—First Sunday of each month

 - “Breastfriends” Breastfeeding Support Group—Third Saturday of each month